 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.

 All appeared to be highly satisfactory.

-Non-compliant/

-Sub- area Partially Compliant/Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant

 5.1 Teaching and Learning resources Compliant

 5.2 Physical resources Compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant